-The Shamrock Crochet Coaster Pattern has been so successful I thought I would create a post telling you how to take the exact same pattern and make a potholder.
+The Shamrock Crochet Coaster Pattern has been so successful I thought I would create a post telling you how to take the same pattern and make a shamrock crochet potholder.

 And also, we will be using the same yarn weight as before.